 How to Apply Finish to Hardwood Floors

 Make sure you have the right finish for your hardwood flooring.
 If you are doing a complete refinish, then any finish should be fine for the most part, although you may want to check on what finish types work the best with the species of wood in your flooring.
-Generally speaking, polyurethane is the easiest finish to work with, making it a good choice for DIYers.
+Generally speaking, water-based polyurethane is the easiest finish to work with, making it a good choice for DIYers.
 If you want to stain the floor, be sure to let the stain color fully dry before applying finish.

 If you didn't remove the existing floor finish, then it is best to use the same finish if possible.
 If you don't know what kind of finish was previously used, try to determine if it was water-based or oil-based because these two finishes are not compatible.
 A good test is to wipe the floor in an inconspicuous area with a cloth dipped in Goo Gone — if the cloth changes color, then the finish is oil-based.